Quanmuito/withsecure-assignment/README.md

 # Withsecure assignment submission

 ## Description

 This is a simple preprocessing for an EDR backend that processes telementry submissions from sensors to SQS and publishes data to Kinesis stream.

 ### Main functions

-* Every 30 seconds, the component reads messages from SQS queue, formats data and publishes events to Kinesis stream.
+* Every 30 seconds, the service reads messages from SQS queue, formats data and publishes events to Kinesis stream.
 * The read messages will be deleted after all events are published to Kinesis stream.

 ### Requirements